Skoda Kodiaq Review & Prices

 Is the Skoda Kodiaq a good car?

 This is the all-new Skoda Kodiaq, the latest version of one of the Carwow team’s all-time favourite family SUVs.
-The old car won hearts thanks to its spacious, clever interior, comfortable drive and good-value price tag - and it looks like the new model’s going to continue that trend but with the added bonus of a posh interior and some really up-to-date engine options.
+The old car won hearts thanks to its spacious, clever interior, comfortable drive and good-value price tag - and the new model continues that trend but with the added bonus of a posh interior and some really up-to-date engine options that earned it a Highly Commended award in the Family Values category of the 2025 Carwow Car of the Year Awards.

 It’s like when Lidl and Aldi progressed from simply being budget supermarkets to offering fancy wine and ‘Specially Selected’ foodstuffs - you still get great value, but you don’t necessarily feel like it’s a bargain-basement proposition.

 The Kodiaq is more of a 5+2 seater car - with seats six and seven being better suited to occasional use or for children rather than full-sized adults.
-That makes it a natural alternative if you’re considering cars such as the SEAT Tarraco, Land Rover Discovery Sport or Nissan X-Trail.
+That makes it a natural alternative if you’re considering cars such as the Peugeot 5008, Land Rover Discovery Sport or Nissan X-Trail.

 Just because it’s more stylish doesn’t mean it’s less practical, though.
 There’s loads of space in the second row of seats with miles of headroom and legroom, and it’s wide enough to fit three across the bench too - even if the middle seat is a bit of a narrow perch.